16 Sep To Invest or Not to Invest: That is the Question

 Why do learning organisations invest in their people but many other organisations struggle to embrace the Human Resource function’s determination to gain, train and retain?

-That means that the HRD must support their training and development requests with a business case that demonstrates an understanding of the organisation’s strategic direction; identifies those positions in the organisation’s structure that will make or break the realisation of this strategy and identifies the skill gaps that must be trained first to improve performance of this strategic workforce using effective Training Needs Analysis practice.
+That means that HR must support their training and development requests with a business case that demonstrates an understanding of the organisation’s strategic direction; identifies those positions in the organisation’s structure that will make or break the realisation of this strategy and identifies the skill gaps that must be trained first to improve performance of this strategic workforce using effective Training Needs Analysis practice.

 About the Author